 Small Prawns, Small Scallops, Fish, Tofu, Fish Balls, Udon

 *Spinach needs preparation.
 Wash Spinach well and boil in boiling water until tender.
 Dip in cold water to stop cooking further, drain well and squeeze to remove excess water.
 Cut about 4cm.

 Italian Parsley (or Shungiku, Mitsuba)

-5. Cook them in hot steamer or microwave oven.
+Cook them in hot steamer or microwave oven at a low setting around 200W.
 OR you may prefer cooking them in the oven like cooking Creme Brûlée.